Current Project Status (12/18/2019)

 City Council Chambers, 300 North Coast Hwy

-We recently reached an important project milestone: the Coastal Hazards Vulnerability Assessment (VA) has been completed and is available for review here.
+We recently reached an important project milestone: the Coastal Hazards Vulnerability Assessment (VA).

 Based on sea level rise projections by the National Research Council (NRC) and the findings of the USGS Coastal Storm Modeling System (CoSMoS), the VA identifies public and private assets at risk of inundation under a range of sea level rise scenarios.
 These assets include buildings, infrastructure, hazardous materials sources, recreation and visitor-serving facilities, cultural resources, and natural habitat.
 The VA also considers the sensitivity and adaptive capacity of these assets, following a methodology recommended by the Sea Level Rise Policy Guidance promulgated by the California Coastal Commission.
 This methodology accounts for: 1) the type of hazard exposure (e.g., daily inundation, flooding during tidal and storm events, wave run-up impacts during tidal and storm events); 2) the projected exposure timeframe; and 3) each asset’s ability to function during and subsequent to exposure to these impacts.
 Each asset category is assigned a sensitivity grade of high, medium, or low.
 The sensitivity grade provides a basis for evaluating potential adaptation strategies.

-For a short summary of the City of Oceanside's VA efforts, please visit the Oceanside Tide newsletter here.
+For a short summary of the City of Oceanside's VA efforts, please check out the Oceanside Tide newsletter.

 Should you have questions about the VA or other aspects of the LCP Update, please contact Principal Planner Russ Cunningham at (760) 435-3525 or firstname.lastname@example.org.